-77. General precautions. -
+77. General precautions.-

-(1) Dangerous goods shall be loaded, unloaded handled and stored under the supervision of a responsible person who is familiar with the risks and the precautions to be taken.
-In case of doubt as to the nature of the risk or the precautions to be taken, necessary instructions shall be obtained from the Safety Officer appointed under these regulations.

-(2) Dangerous goods shall not be loaded, unloaded or stored unless they are suitably packed and labelled showing the danger therefrom.
-The dock workers shall be given adequate information concerning the nature of the cargo and special precautions to be observed in handling them.

-(3) Special precautions, such as provision of mats, sling nets, boxes and high sided pallets shall be taken to prevent breakage or damage to containers of the dangerous goods.

-(4) Dock workers employed in loading or unloading or otherwise handling dangerous goods shall be provided with suitable protective equipments.

-(5) Dock workers handling dangerous goods shall thoroughly wash their hands and faces with soap or some other cleaning agent before taking any food, drink, pan and supari or tobacco.

-(6) Only specially trained dock workers shall be employed for cleaning, sweeping or handling spillages or sweeping of dangerous goods.
+- (1) Dangerous goods shall be loaded, unloaded, handled and stored under the supervision of a responsible person who is familiar with the risks and the precautions to be taken.
+In case of doubt as to the nature of the risk or the precautions to be taken, necessary instructions shall be obtained from the Safety Officer appointed under these regulations. - (2) Dangerous goods shall not be loaded, unloaded or stored unless they are suitably packed and labelled showing the danger therefrom.
+The dock workers shall be given adequate information concerning the nature of the cargo and special precautions to be observed in handling them. - (3) Special precautions, such as provision of mats, sling nets, boxes and high sided pellets shall be taken to prevent breakage or damage to containers of the dangerous goods. - (4) Dock workers employed in loading or unloading or otherwise handling dangerous goods shall be provided with suitable protective equipment's. - (5) Dock workers handling dangerous goods shall thoroughly wash their hands and faces with soap or some other cleaning agent before taking any food, drink, pan and supari or tobacco. - (6) Only specially trained dock workers shall be employed for cleaning, sweeping or handling spillages or sweepings of dangerous goods.

-78. Explosive and inflammable cargo.-

-(1) Where there is a risk of explosion from electrical equipment, the circuit shall be made dead and kept dead as long as the risk lasts unless such equipment and circuits are safe for use in the explosive atmosphere and non-sparking tools shall be provided and used in such the provided to be the provided of the provided to be the provided

-(2) When inflammable cargo is being loaded or unloaded, special measures shall be taken to ensure that an incipient fire can be controlled immediately.

-79. Other dangerous goods. -
+79. Other dangerous goods.-

-(1) Before furnigated cargo such as grain is loaded or unloaded, adequate measures shall be taken to ensure that the cargo is safe to handle.

-(2) Where caustic and corrosive substances are handled or stored, special precautions shall be taken to prevent damage to the containers and to render any spillage harmless.

-(3) If skins, wool, hair, bones, or other animal parts have not been certified by competent authority as having been disinfected, especially against anthrax, the dock workers concerned shall be:-
+- (1) Before fumigated cargo such as grain is loaded or unloaded, adequate measures shall be taken to ensure that the cargo is safe to handle. - (2) Where caustic and corrosive substances are handled or stored, special precautions shall be taken to prevent damage to the containers and to render any spillage harmless. - (3) If skins, wool, hair, bones, or other animal parts have not been certified by competent authority as having been disinfected, especially against anthrax, the dock workers concerned shall be:

-(a) instructed about the risk of infection and the precautions to be taken;

-(b) provided with suitable type of personal protective equipment; and

-(c) subjected to special medical supervision.
+- (a) instructed about the risk of infection and the precautions to be taken; - (b) provided with suitable type of personal protective equipment; and - (c) subjected to special medical supervision.